Adversarial Bandits with Knapsacks: A simple algorithm for

 \begin{remark} The $\log(T)$ appears in the competitive ratio because the algorithm needs to guess $\OPTFD$ up to a constant factor.
 The factor of $d$ can be traced to a pessimistic over-estimate in \eqref{eq:adv-crux-case2-dB}. \end{remark}

-\begin{remark} The algorithm simplifies when $d=1$, \ie if there is only one resource other than time.
+\begin{remark} The algorithm simplifies when $d=1$, \ie if there is only one resource other than the dummy resource.
 Then the outcome matrices have only one resource, so the dual algorithm $\ALG_2$ is no longer needed. \end{remark}

 \begin{remark} The problem can be reduced to the case $d=1$, which simplifies the algorithm, as per Remark~\ref{rem:simplifies}, but increases the competitive ratio.
-The reduction is very simple: replacing all ``true resources" (\ie all resources other than time) with the ``maximal resource" whose consumption is the maximum over the true resources.
+The reduction is very simple: replacing all ``true resources" (\ie all resources other than the dummy resource) with the ``maximal resource" whose consumption is the maximum over the true resources.
 The competitive ratio, \ie the denominator in \refeq{eq:adv-thm-range}, increases by the factor of $\frac{2d}{d+1}$.
 Moreover, the reduction can be wasteful if the maximal consumption (across all resources) is much larger than a ``typical" consumption of each resource.
 The analysis compares algorithm's reward to the benchmark for the ``fake problem" with $d=1$, then compares the said benchmark to $\OPTFD$.
 The former step is essentially the analysis in Section~\ref{sec:adv-analysis}, albeit in a slightly simpler form.
 We omit the easy details. \end{remark}

 If a problem instance of \AdvBwK is actually an instance of adversarial bandits, then we recover the optimal $\tilde{O}(\sqrt{KT})$ regret.
 (This easily follows by examining the proof of Lemma~\ref{lm:adv-crux}.)